Travel Photography Tips: Improve Your Photos in 2026

 At a minimum you should keep your photos on a hard drive that isn’t with you while traveling.
 One of my favorite portable drives is the Samsung T7 SSD which comes in multiple capacities and fast enough to edit my RAW files off of the drive.
 The Samsung T5 and X5 are also great choices but are at different budgets.

 Additionally I recommend storing your edited photos in the cloud. iCloud Photos, Google Photos, and Dropbox are all great choices for storing your processed photos.
-My personal workflow I export my photos to a Dropbox folder so I know that all of them are backed up.
+In my personal workflow, I export my photos to a Dropbox folder so I know that all of them are backed up.

 15. Explore!